 Tips to Create a Successful Email Campaign

-Now that we’ve covered the basics of email marketing, let’s take a look at some tips that make an essential part of any guide to email marketing.
+Now that we’ve covered the basics of email marketing, let’s look at some tips essential to any email marketing guide.

-This can be done through several available tools, including Mailchimp and Constant Contact.
-If you’re unsure of what format to use when compiling the list, go with a simple Excel spreadsheet.
-Keep in mind that your contacts must have opted to receive emails from you.
+This can be done through several email marketing tools, including Mailchimp and Constant Contact.
+If you’re unsure what format to use when compiling the list, go with a simple Excel spreadsheet.
+Remember that your contacts must have opted to receive emails from you.

 This is the first thing potential subscribers will see, so make sure it’s attention-grabbing and relevant to the content of your email.
 For example, “20% off all children’s clothing this weekend only!”

 Make sure your content is interesting and valuable.
 Nobody wants to read an email that’s nothing but sales pitches.
 Instead, provide users with content that’s entertaining and informative.
-If you’re selling children’s clothes, for example, write a blog post about how to make DIY bows or offer tips on how to keep your little one cool in the summer heat.
+If you’re selling children’s clothes, for example, write a blog post about making DIY bows or offer tips on keeping your little one cool in the summer heat.

 Avoid sending multiple emails within the same day (or week).
 This can be annoying and give potential customers the impression that you’re only trying to sell to them.
 Instead, space out your messages by at least 24 hours; this will encourage subscribers who haven’t yet opened your email (and those who haven’t yet responded) to open future messages as well.

 Place links where people are most likely to look for them.
-These would typically be near the top of the email, either just under the subject line or just above the email content.
-However, on mobile devices, links are much more likely to be clicked on when they’re placed near the bottom of an email (with a description that provides context for why people might want to click).
+These would typically be near the top, under the subject line, or above the email content.
+However, on mobile devices, links are much more likely to be clicked when they’re placed near the bottom of an email (with a description that provides context for why people might want to click).

 What Is Spam and How to Avoid It

 Google says that if its system determines that an account looks suspicious (for example, it’s breaking its program policies or sending spam), it may start an investigation.
-There are 6 common rules to avoid spam
+There are six common rules to avoid spam.

 One of the first things you need to ensure is that you have permission from your subscribers to send them an email.
-You can’t add someone to your list without their consent, and you need to make sure that you’re adhering to anti-spam laws.
+You can’t add someone to your list without their consent, and you must ensure that you adhere to anti-spam laws.

 This one’s pretty obvious: if people didn’t sign up for your mailing list, don’t send them an email!
 And if someone unsubscribes from your list, don’t add them back in later.

-This one’s a little harder to define, but generally speaking, you should avoid sending what could be construed as offensive, discriminatory, or pornographic.
+This one’s a little harder to define, but you should avoid sending what could be construed as offensive, discriminatory, or pornographic.

-This is another pretty self-explanatory one: if you’re sending emails to people more than once a day, they’re likely to unsubscribe or mark your messages as spam.
+This is another self-explanatory one: if you send emails to people more than once a day, they’re likely to unsubscribe or mark your messages as spam.

-One of the most common ways for an email campaign to get flagged as spam is if there are many invalid email addresses on the list.
+One of the most common ways an email campaign gets flagged as spam is if there are many invalid email addresses on the list.
 This can be caused by typos when people sign up for your list or the email bouncing back because the recipient’s mailbox is full.

-If your email doesn’t look professional, it will be seen as less credible by recipients.
+If your email doesn’t look professional, recipients will see it as less credible.
 Stick to a simple design and make sure all your links work.